sattva9/digit-detection/README.md

 # digit-detection
-An application to categorize hand written digits by training a CNN on MNIST dataset.
+An application to classify hand written digits.
+Model is build by training a CNN using MNIST dataset.